-The Challenge's Kailah Cassillas Is Engaged to Love Island Star Sam Bird - E!
+The Challenge's Kailah Casillas Is Engaged to Love Island Star Sam Bird - E!
 Online

-Kailah Cassillas is officially off the market!
+Kailah Casillas is officially off the market!

 On Thursday, Aug.
 27, The Challenge star announced her engagement to Sam Bird.